Startups, watch out for these IRS penalties. Taxes are serious business, but they don’t have to be scary.

 This is a big one.
-There’s a 100% penalty on all unpaid federal employee taxes.
-Which means you’ll have to pay twice for the employee taxes you don’t pay the first time.
+There’s a 100% penalty on all unpaid federal employment taxes.
+Which means you’ll have to pay twice for the employment taxes you don’t pay the first time.
 The two common scenarios for this are not reporting employee wages through your payroll provider, and not reporting employee tip income.

 The TFR Penalty

 If you have employees, you must withhold and pay trust fund taxes (payroll taxes that are held in “trust”).
 These taxes include income tax, social security, Medicare, and federal unemployment tax.

 As an employer, you’re required to withhold social security, Medicare, and federal unemployment tax from each employee’s paycheck and send it to the IRS on a monthly basis.
 The penalty is equal to the unpaid balance of the trust fund tax.